What is the Employee Experience?

 Onboarding

-Your onboarding process and policy set the expectations for your employer/employee relationship.
+Your onboarding process and policies set the expectations for your employer/employee relationship.
 Spend the time to bring them aboard correctly by keeping the promises you made about your company.
-Set them up with a success plan and get them the training they need.
-You want them to be competent and they want this as well.

-If You’re Looking for BetterTalent, Become A BetterPlace to Work
+If You’re Looking for Better Talent, Become a Better Place to Work

 You’ve got decision-making skills.
-And you own and/or operate a successful business because you know what kind of service customers expect and deserve.
+And you operate a successful business because you know what kind of service customers expect and deserve.
 You’ve created a brand that includes honesty and superior work at reasonable prices.
 But you may still be wondering . . .

 Why am I not as far along as I thought I’d be by now?